Eureka! How to Generate Leads Using the Lighthouse Client Strategy

 The HOW Videos

 Then come the HOW videos.
-These sets of videos specifically need to be made with an aim for your marketing agency to share their expertise online with prospective customers.
+These sets of videos specifically need to be made with an aim for your marketing agency to share its expertise online with prospective customers.

-Furthermore, these videos not only help in driving up the engagement levels, but also help in establishing you and your agency as a trustworthy source of information among leads.
+Furthermore, these videos not only help in driving up engagement levels, but they also help in establishing you and your agency as a trustworthy source of information among leads.
+In your sales funnel, these would be middle-of-funnel, or MOFU marketing assets.

 Here’s an example of a HOW video.